 Probiotics that affect the brain are often referred to as “psychobiotics” (

 One small study of people with irritable bowel syndrome and mild-to-moderate anxiety or depression found that taking a probiotic called Bifidobacterium longum NCC3001 for six weeks significantly improved symptoms (

 Prebiotics, which are typically fibers that are fermented by your gut bacteria, may also affect brain health.

 One study found that taking a prebiotic called galactooligosaccharides for three weeks significantly reduced the amount of stress hormone in the body, called cortisol (

 Probiotics that affect the brain are also called psychobiotics.
 Both probiotics and prebiotics have been shown to reduce levels of anxiety, stress and depression.

 A few groups of foods are specifically beneficial for the gut-brain axis.

 Here are some of the most important ones:

-- Fermented foods: Yogurt, kefir, sauerkraut and cheese all contain healthy microbes such as lactobacilli.
-Fermented foods have been shown to alter brain activity (32).
+- Fermented foods: Yogurt, kefir, sauerkraut and cheese all contain healthy microbes such as lactic acid bacteria.
+Fermented foods have been shown to alter brain activity (

 - Tryptophan-rich foods: Tryptophan is an amino acid that is converted into the neurotransmitter serotonin.
 Foods that are high in tryptophan include turkey, eggs and cheese.